Configurable Workflow

 Error resolution time per quarter

-The system is built to seamlessly process documents through a series of meticulously designed stages, until marked as processed.
+The existing system was built to seamlessly process documents through a series of meticulously designed steps, until marked as processed.
 The entire process was coded into the system, with no user interface to track progress

 Diagram of an existing document processing flow showing code execution, branching outcomes, and error logging